Behavior of quantum discord, local quantum uncertainty, and local quantum Fisher information in two-spin-1/2 Heisenberg chain with DM and KSEA interactions: Introduction

 Quantum discord and entanglement are the same for the pure quantum states.
 However discord can exist in separable mixed states, i.e., when quantum entanglement is identically equal to zero.
 The set of separable states possesses a nonzero volume in the whole Hilbert space of a system \cite{ZHSL98} (it is a necessary condition for the arising of entanglement sudden death (ESD) effect \cite{YE09}), whereas the set of states with zero discord, vise versa, is negligibly small \cite{FACCA10}.
 This circumstance alone sharply distinguishes discord from entanglement.
 Moreover, numerous theoretical and experimental investigations of different quantum system have clearly shown that while the quantum entanglement and discord measure the same think -- the quantum correlation, but as a matter a fact, discrepancies in quantitative and even qualitative behavior are very large \cite{WR10,GMZS11,CRLB13}.
 Discord and entanglement behave differently even for simplest mixed states --- the Werner and Bell-diagonal ones (see, e.g, \cite{MGY17}).
 This has led many to talk about entanglement and discord as different types of quantum correlations.

-However, the subsequent proposals with more and more new measures of quantum correlations \cite{ABC16,BDSRSS18} caused a dilemma: should each measure be attributed to its own correlation, or should it be argued that there is only one quantum correlation, but the methods for describing it are not perfect enough?
+However, the subsequent proposals with more and more new measures of quantum correlations \cite{ABC16,BDSRSS18} caused a dilemma: should each measure be attributed to its own correlation, or should it be argued that there is only one quantum correlation, but the methods of describing it are not adequate?
 The physicists community now prefers to talk about entanglement and discord-like quantum correlations \cite{BT17}.
 As is customary for brevity, we will also refer to the various measures of quantum correlation as ``quantum correlations''.
 Nevertheless, the quantum correlation is one, but now there are only different measures of it, which are still imperfect.
+We would like to have such measures of quantum correlations that would be useful for estimating the values of the speedup of quantum computing, the efficiency of quantum heat engines, etc. Let the measures be different, but the results must be the same.
+(As, for example, there are various formulations of quantum mechanics which differ dramatically in mathematical and conceptual overview, yet each one makes identical predictions for all experimental results \cite{SBB02}.)

 In the present paper we study the behavior simultaneously of three measures of quantum correlation: entropic quantum discord, local quantum uncertainty, and local quantum Fisher information (definitions for them are given in the next section).
 Calculations are carried out using a fully anisotropic Heisenberg model of two spin-1/2 with taken into account the Dzyaloshinsky--Moriya (DM) and Kaplan--Shekhtman--Entin-Wohlman--Aharony (KSEA) interactions.
 The model is considered in thermal equilibrium with a thermal bath.
 Through extensive graphical analysis, we find that the behavior of these significantly different measures demonstrate a similar qualitative and, in many cases, acceptable quantitative agreement with each other.